warmcat/libwebsockets/lib/secure-streams/README.md

 supported on unix-type and windows platforms and when lws was configured with `-DLWS_UNIX_SOCK=1`

+**SERVER**: If given, the network interface name or IP address the listen socket should bind to.

 ### `port`

-The port number as an integer on the endpoint to connect to
+**CLIENT**: The port number as an integer on the endpoint to connect to

+**SERVER**: The port number the server will listen on

 ### `protocol`

-The wire protocol to connect to the endpoint with.
+**CLIENT**: The wire protocol to connect to the endpoint with.
 Currently supported streamtypes are

 |Wire protocol|Description|
 |---|---|